 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all our pupils is actively sought and highly valued Student voice is represented across all year groups and influences all our decision making regarding: learning, indoor and outdoor environments, rewards, outdoor learning, events and activities Student voice is actively sought through: school and class councils, focus groups, UNICEF council, pupil conferencing and questionnaires Positive behaviour approach principles underpin our approach to working successfully and being in relationship with all children in our school Pupils from each class are represented on the Pupil Forum (School Council) Pupil Forum views and opinions gained during the interview process for all appointments Pupils have the opportunity to share their opinions through evaluation of events and end of term reviews as part of class work.
-SEND is represented at SLT level Pupils with SEND are included in all consultation groups Where appropriate, additional provision will be arranged in response to: Half termly tracking/school data Pupil premium Questioning Target group questioning Adult observations.
-Where necessary, the views of some of our pupils will be considered at PSP and/or through a pastoral care plan.
-Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a small group basis Individual support will be dependent on age and need.
-We make best endeavours to take into account the views of individual children and parents All individual support will be carefully planned for with the aim of developing independent learning skills and/or selfhelp skills Our pupil's views are an integral part of Early Support/TAC meetings and SEN Reviews Our pupils are supported through individual needs centred planning, target and outcome setting Alternative curriculum planning for pupils in need of this provision Access to / from the ARB as required to meet the individual needs of pupils Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a 1:1 basis
+Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all our pupils is actively sought and highly valued.
+Student voice is represented across all year groups and influences all our decision making regarding their learning, indoor and outdoor environments, rewards, events and activities.
+Student voice is actively sought through: school and class councils, focus groups, pupil conferencing and questionnaires.
+Positive behaviour approach principles underpin our approach to working successfully and being in relationship with all children in our school.
+Pupils from each class are represented on the Pupil Forum (School Council) Pupil Forum views and opinions gained during the interview process for all appointments.
+Pupils have the opportunity to share their opinions through evaluation of events and end of term reviews as part of class work.
+SEND is represented at SLT level.
+Pupils with SEND are included in all consultation groups.
+Where appropriate, additional provision will be arranged in response to: Termly tracking / school data, Pupil premium Rate of learning progress Target group reviews Teacher concerns Where necessary, the views of some of our pupils will be considered when completing Positive Support Plans and/or through a pastoral / healthcare plan.
+Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a small group basis and support from Education Mental Health Practitioners (EMHP).
+Individual support will be dependent on age and need.
+We make best endeavours to take into account the views of individual children and parents.
+All individual support will be carefully planned for with the aim of developing independent learning skills and/or selfhelp skills.
+Our pupil's views are an integral part of Early Support /Child in Need / CP meetings and EHCP SEN Reviews Our pupils are supported through individual needs centred planning, target and outcome setting.
+Alternative curriculum planning for pupils in need of this provision Access to / from the ARB as required to meet the individual needs of pupils.
+Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a 1:1 basis.